yuhko-msft/microsoft-graph-docs/api-reference/beta/api/windowsupdates-deploymentaudience-updateaudiencebyid.md

 ---
-title: "deploymentAudience: updateAudience"
+title: "deploymentAudience: updateAudienceById"
-description: "Update the members and exclusions collections of a deployment audience."
+description: "Update the members and exclusions collections of a deployment audience with updatable assets of the same type."
 author: "Alice-at-Microsoft"
 localization_priority: Normal
 ms.prod: "w10"
 doc_type: apiPageType
 ---

-# deploymentAudience: updateAudience
+# deploymentAudience: updateAudienceById
 Namespace: microsoft.graph.windowsUpdates

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Update the members and exclusions collections of a deployment audience.
+Update the members and exclusions collections of a deployment audience with updatable assets of the same type.

 Adding an [azureADdevice](../resources/windowsupdates-azureaddevice.md) to the members or exclusions collections of a deployment audience automatically creates an Azure AD device object if it does not already exist.

-If all assets are the same type, you can also use the method [updateAudienceById](windowsupdates-deploymentaudience-updateaudiencebyid).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).